jrmenzel/vimix_os/docs/kernel/file_system/block_io.md

 The cache is a linked list of buffer entries (`struct buf`) and a global lock (`g_buf_cache`).
 Each buffer entry contains some meta data (block number, reference count, pointers for the linked list, ...) and the data of this block (`BLOCK_SIZE` bytes).

+Some internal data is exposed via the [SysFS](sysfs/sysfs.md):
+- `/sys/kmem/bio/num` number ob buffers currently allocated
+- `/sys/kmem/bio/free` unused buffers which can be re-used (no need to `kmalloc()` a new one)
+- `/sys/kmem/bio/min` minimum number of buffers to cache, used or free
+- `/sys/kmem/bio/max_free` maximal number of free buffers before buffers are freed

 ## Real World